BalVil/nodejs-hw-rest-api/readme.md

 Rautings to work with a collection of contacts:

-### Команди:
+### Commands:

-- `npm start` &mdash; старт сервера в режимі production
+- `npm start` &mdash; Server start in production mode
-- `npm run start:dev` &mdash; старт сервера в режимі розробки (development)
+- `npm run start:dev` &mdash; Server start in development mode
-- `npm run lint` &mdash; запустити виконання перевірки коду з eslint, необхідно виконувати перед кожним PR та виправляти всі помилки лінтера
+- `npm run lint` &mdash; Run code checks with eslint - must be run before each PR and fix any linter errors
-- `npm lint:fix` &mdash; та ж перевірка лінтера, але з автоматичними виправленнями простих помилок
+- `npm lint:fix` &mdash; Same linter checker, but with automatic fixes for simple errors